PauGoSi/Covid-BI-Dashboard/README.md

 # Covid BI Dashboard

-Try playing around with this dashboard.
-It provides users with the option to view historical statistics about the number of COVID-cases, -deaths and -recovered for different countries and different provinces in that specific country.
+Feel free to explore and interact with this BI Covid dashboard.
+It provides users with the option to view historical statistics on the number of COVID cases, deaths, and recoveries for various countries and provinces within those countries.

 ## Features